Application Performance Metrics Detection¶

 , then 3 detections = 15 minutes.

-Recovery alert events are not subject to Alert Mute restrictions.
-If no recovery alert event detection count is set, the alert event will not recover and will always appear in the Events > Unrecovered Events List.
+Recovery alert events are not subject to alert muting.
+If the recovery alert event detection count is not set, the alert event will not recover and will remain in the Events > Unrecovered Events List.

 Data Gaps¶